trueos/trueos-docs/trueos-handbook/install.rst

    Disk or Partition Selection

 The first hard disk is typically selected.
-To install on a different disk, use the :guilabel:`Selected Disk` drop-down menu to select the disk to install into.
+To install on a different disk, use the :guilabel:`Disk` drop-down menu to select the install disk.

 By default, the entirety of the selected disk is formatted.
-If the disk is divided into partitions or there is an area of free space, use the :guilabel:`Selected Partition` drop-down menu to choose the desired partition.
+If the disk is divided into partitions or there is an area of free space, use the :guilabel:`Partition` drop-down menu to choose the desired partition.

-.. note:: |trueos| only installs into a primary MBR partition, a GPT partition, or an area of free space.
-That is, |trueos| cannot install into a secondary or an extended partition.
-To create an area of free space to install into, refer to :ref:`Creating Free Space`.
+.. note:: |trueos| only installs into a primary MBR partition, a GPT partition, or an area of free space. |trueos| cannot install into a secondary or an extended partition.
+To create an area of free space for installation, refer to :ref:`Creating Free Space`.

-Once the disk and partition are selected, click :guilabel:`Next` to return to the disk :guilabel:`Summary` screen to review the selections.
+Once the disk and partition are selected, click :guilabel:`Next` to view a **Summary** screen to review your choices.
 To make additional changes, press :guilabel:`Back` to return to a previous screen.
 Otherwise, click :guilabel:`Finish` to leave the wizard.
 Click :guilabel:`Next` then :guilabel:`Yes` to start the installation.

 .. index:: advanced disk customization
 .. _Advanced Mode: